Cochinchina: Background

 Lũy Thầy (The Defense Wall of Đàng Trong) or in German "Alter Grenzwall" (Old Border Wall) by Adolf Bastian.

 The conquest of the south of present-day Vietnam was a long process of territorial acquisition by the Vietnamese.
-It is called Nam tiến (Chinese characters: 南進, English meaning "South[ern] Advance") by Vietnamese historians.
+It is called Nam tiến (English meaning "South[ern] Advance") by Vietnamese historians.
 Vietnam (then known as Đại Việt) greatly expanded its territory in 1470 under the emperor Lê Thánh Tông, at the expense of Champa.
 The next two hundred years was a time of territorial consolidation and civil war with only gradual expansion southwards.

 In 1516, Portuguese traders sailing from Malacca landed in Da Nang, Đại Việt, and established a presence there.
-They named the area "Cochin-China", borrowing the first part from the Malay Kuchi, Kochi, Kuci, or Koci (unrelated to Indian or Japanese cities of Kochi), which referred to all of Vietnam, and which in turn derived from the Chinese Jiāozhǐ, in Cantonese Kawci, pronounced Giao Chỉ in Vietnam.
+They named the area "Cochin-China", borrowing the first part from the Malay Kuchi, Kochi, Kuci, or Koci (unrelated to Indian or Japanese cities of Kochi), which referred to all of Vietnam.
 They appended the "China" specifier to distinguish the area from the city and the princely state of Cochin in India, their first headquarters in the Malabar Coast.

 As a result of a civil war that started in 1520, the Emperor of China sent a commission to study the political status of Annam in 1536.
 As a consequence of the delivered report, he declared war against the Mạc dynasty.
 The nominal ruler of the Mạc died at the very time that the Chinese armies passed the frontiers of the kingdom in 1537, and his father, Mạc Đăng Dung (the real power in any case), hurried to submit to the Imperial will, and declared himself to be a vassal of China.
 The Chinese declared that both the Lê dynasty and the Mạc had a right to part of the lands and so they recognised the Lê rule in the southern part of Vietnam while at the same time recognising the Mạc rule in the northern part, which was called Tunquin (i.e. Tonkin).
 This was to be a feudatory state of China under the government of the Mạc.

 However, this arrangement did not last long.
 In 1592, Trịnh Tùng, leading the Royal (Trịnh) army, conquered nearly all of the Mạc territory and moved the Lê kings back to the original capital of Hanoi.
 The Mạc only held on to a tiny part of north Vietnam until 1677, when Trịnh Tạc conquered the last Mạc lands.